ikovic/node-salary-exercise/README.md

 ## Solution

 I'll use this section of the readme to document the decision making process while solving the problem.
+I'll also point out the differences between the demo implementation and how a real world implementation would look like.

 ### Creating a staff member

 Since each staff member type has associated business rules, we need to find the best representation for them.
 Since the rest of the application needs a uniform interface, I'll start with that and then see how to reduce duplication when creating objects.

-Remaining issue: duplication in factory functions.
-Also, we might want to add methods to these objects.
+### Employee hierarchy

+For demo purposes, the easiest way to model this hierarchy was by storing the list of subordinates directly on the Employee object.
+Real world implementation would have to take more things into concern:
+- how many employees there are
+- are there any business rules that need to be enforced
+- how do we fetch the employees
+- how many other services/departments (besides salary) would depend on the employee hierarchy

+Extracting this relationship into a separate entity might help depending on real use cases.

 [project-template]: https://github.com/jsynowiec/node-typescript-boilerplate